cookie777/myengsite/content/posts/actiivty-log-clock.md

 ---
-# title: "Actiivty Log Mirror"
+# title: "Actiivty Log Clock"
-# title: "My activity as for TOEFL;  7/11/2020"
+# title: "My activity as for TOEFL;  7/21/2020"
-title: "Activity logs regarding English; Mirror"
+title: "Activity logs regarding English; Clock"
-date: 2020-07-11T06:23:20Z
+date: 2020-07-21T07:36:47Z
 draft: false
 ---

 # 💡 Today's Topic

-A mirror reflects ourselves.
-It has an interesting feature, which is it shows the left and right opposite.
-However, it doesn't reflect upside down.
-Some people say it shows the back and front side the opposite.
-A lot of people, including me confuse this fact.🚪
+A Clock, in addition to a watch, has two types, one is analog, and another is digital.
+Analog is more intuitive to know what time it is but hard to know the precise time.
+It is also difficult to recognize if it is AM or PM.
+On the other hand, digital clocks or watches are easy to know AM and PM, but they are not so intuitive🕰

 ---